Mr-Death-Force-specialChat/NANO-Linux/README.md

 don't readme

-**WARNING**
+**Stuff**
-. this project is empty because i can't upload the code here
+. this is a _`linux`_ based operating system called NANO-L (Short for Nano the advanced nano sized os linux edition) not a usable one but its for [LLDs linux distro from scratch tutorial](https://www.youtube.com/watch?v=WN4K8o1aILA&list=PLVxiWMqQvhg-ilU5EaKqECNbMlLZ4-Ztc) go check it out its amazing.